 - See also: puredata, supercollider, csound

-- I have 30 facts about UPIC. what would you like to know? email me and let me know how I can help.
+- Have a question about UPIC not answered here?
+Email me and let me know how I can help.